All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Neither medication is universally better.
 Some patients respond exceptionally well to semaglutide.
 Others see stronger results with tirzepatide.
 Your provider will consider your health history, insurance situation, and individual goals when making a recommendation.
 For a detailed side-by-side breakdown, read our .

 What makes these numbers noteworthy is the consistency across different study populations and the durability of the results over the study period.
-However, research also suggests that weight may return after stopping the medication, which is why ongoing provider guidance matters.
+But research also suggests that weight may return after stopping the medication, which is why ongoing provider guidance matters.

 Cost, Insurance, and Access